ericpruitt/static-glibc-nginx/README.md

 - **clean**: Delete all folders created by this script.
 - **cleaner**: Delete all files created by this script which includes the downloaded tar-balls.
+- **test:** Run a simple test of NGINX.
+The NGINX binary must already be built, port 4475 must be available for use, and _curl(1)_ must be installed.
+This target does not implicitly build NGINX.

 Attributions
 ------------